annotation/text-fabric/tf/docs/about/annotate.md

 What do we have, though?

-Text-Fabric has already functions to *add* new types with their features to a dataset:
+TF has already functions to *add* new types with their features to a dataset:
 `tf.dataset.modify`.
 This will create a completely new and separate data set out of the existing dataset and the new nodes and features.

-We deliver the annotation data as `.tsv` files, where each line specifies a new (entity) node, and the columns specify the values of the entity features for that node, plus the slots that are linked to that node.
+We deliver the annotation data as TSV files, where each line specifies a new (entity) node, and the columns specify the values of the entity features for that node, plus the slots that are linked to that node.